MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/activities/useractivities/MCDUserActivitySession.md

 ### activityId
 `@property(nonatomic, readonly, nonnull) NSString* activityId;`

-A unique ID for this MCDUserActivitySession.
+A unique ID for the MCDUserActivity associated with this MCDUserActivitySession.

 ## Methods